mkrisher/cal/README.md

 # Cal

+:Note: this is still a work in progress

 Cal is a Ruby gem for display nice looking, standards compliant monthly calendar displays in HTML.
 Cal is a simple interface with features such as highlighting days with events.